Whitepaper

 Introduction to Humanity Protocol

-We Are Solving the Identity Problem
+We Are Solving the Trust Problem

 …And Solving It the Right Way